kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ### Prioritize operational informations

 Certain resources require more frequent synchronization than others.
 For example, Policies, ZoneIngress, and ZoneEgress must be updated immediately, whereas Insights and Dataplanes objects may be delayed and can be aggregated.
 To address this, we could consider implementing an option to specify the interval at which the snapshot for specific resources is recalculated.
-To avoid recalculating changes for all synchronized resources, we may also need to establish a cache per resource type.
+To avoid recalculating changes for all synchronized resources, we need a cache per resource type, which `SimpleCache` should allows us to achieve.
 In addition, we could set up an RPC service to monitor changes for all resources on separate streams, allowing changes to be processed independently.

+### Change the namespace of synchronized resources from `default` to `kuma-system`

+Resources synchronized from Zone to Global are created by default in a `default` namespace and we should change it in the new version.
+This is a breaking change because upgrade won't be able to find resources and needs to duplicate them from zone and store them in the `kuma-system` namespace.

 ### Handshake